chandrasaripaka/supergame-meme/replit.md

 - **2025-06-25**: Changed "Phone Number" to "WhatsApp Connect" with icon and pre-filled message in landing page footer
 - **2025-06-25**: Integrated chat history with travel planner in unified interface with resizable panels
 - **2025-06-25**: Made application mobile-responsive with collapsible sidebars, mobile menu, and adaptive layouts
+- **2025-06-25**: Simplified mobile interface to reduce clutter with smaller fonts, compressed layouts, and streamlined components

 ## Project Architecture